otigon/automated-jb2a-animations/README.md

 # Introduction

 Time to ditch those animation macros!
 This module is designed to implement all of the "instant" duration animations like:

 - Weapon Attacks
 - Attack Spells
 - Explosions
 - Healing Spells

-Currently implemented for **D&D 5e** and **PF1**, this module leverages the excellent animations from **JB2A**
+**Now implementing:**
+- Instant Template Effects
+- Class Features
+- Aura Effects with the **Custom Token Animations** module by Kandashi
+- Sound Effect options

+Current System Compatibility:
+- DnD 5e
+- PF1
+- Shadow of the Demon Lord
+- Tormenta 20
+- Swade (WIP, it seems to broken atm)

+Systems in Process for Compatibility:
+- Starfinder (in process)
+- Warhammer  (awaiting 0.8 system release)
+- DnD 3.5 (in process)
+- Please log a GitHub request for other systems

 REQUIRED MODULES:
-- **FXMaster**
 - **JB2A** - Jules&Ben's Animated Assets (patreon and/or free version)

 Optional Modules:
 - Token Magic FX

-Supported Modules for 5e (Those that mess with rolling):
+Supported Modules for DnD5e (Those that mess with rolling):
-- CORE support now live!
+- CORE
 - MRE; Options to play animations on Attack or Damage
-- Midi-QOL; Options to play animations on Damage, Hit Targets, Check Saves for certain effects
+- Midi-QOL; Options to play animations on Attack, Damage, Hit Targets, Check Saves for certain effects
 - Better Rolls; version 1.4.5 and above will play the animation on Attack Rolls through Better Rolls.
 I'll work on optional play on Damage Rolls for BR

-PF1 Support:
-- Initial support for the PF1 system.
-There may be bugs that pop up, but let me know and I'll get on it to fix them
+- Minimal Rolling Enhancements
+- Mars 5e

 ## Roadmap (subject to change):

-1. Adding Localization to support other languages -- DONE
-2. Extending support to Star Wars, GURP  -- In Progress
+1. Extending support to more systems  -- In Process
-4. Adding customizable TMFX options on a per item basis (versus a global on/off setting currently)
+2. Adding customizable TMFX options on a per item basis (versus a global on/off setting currently)
-5. Ability to easily apply Sound FX in item customization settings  -- waiting until 0.8 stable
-6. Adding more automatic recognition options (Spiritual Weapon Auto-Spawn & Delete, Reaction effects, Stuns, etc)
+3. Adding "Summon" effects for spells/features
+4. Enhancing Item Sounds to use a wildcard feature

 # Overview
 ## Attack Spells and Melee attacks require a token(s) to be Targeted

 This module functions similarly to calling On-Use Macros through Midi-QOL or Item Macro.
 However, this will run all of the animations behind the scenes without fussing with macros.
-This is ONLY set up for DnD5e and PF1 currently, though may work on other similar systems.
-System expansion will be in the works soon (see roadmap above)

-Automated Animations reads the data passed through Chat Cards, or Module Hooks, to get the **Name** of the item.
-Items (Spells, Weapons, etc) that have a **name** matching a **JB2A animation** will play an animation on use.
+Automated Animations reads the data passed through Chat Cards, or Module Hooks, to get the required information.
+Items (Spells, Weapons, etc) that have a **name** matching a **JB2A animation** will automatically play an animation on use.
 This generally occurs on the Attack Roll, with options for playing Animations on Damage Rolls.
 All **default** colors for available animations are based on the **Free** JB2A Module.
 To use color variants, you need to have the **Patreon** version of the JB2A Module.
+# Module Settings

+- **Disable the Startup Window Popup**: Prevents the Welcome Information from opening on start-up
+- **Global Delay**: Adds a user specified Delay to the start of ALL animations.
+Designated in milliseconds
+- **Animations Play ABOVE Overhead Tiles**: By default, animations are rendered BELOW any Overhead tiles.
+This makes for great depth on scenes.
+- **Autoplay Video Preview in A-A Tab**:
+-- **No Video Preview** (Default)
+-- **Manual Play**: Must click a play button to preview
+-- **Autoplay**: Video previews automatically play
+- **Hide Animation Tab from Players**: Prevents Player access to the A-A Tab
+- **Targeting Assistant**: Plays a "No Target" animation on the Source Token if there are no targets when an animation was expecting at least one
+- **Enable Token Magic FX**: Turns on integerated Token Magic Effects filters (Will change on a future update)
+- **Only play animations on Damage Rolls**: DEFAULT behavior plays animations on Attack Rolls

+**Midi-QOL ONLY Options** (Will expand on future updates)
+- **Only Play Animations on Hits**: Will not play animations on misses
+- **Play Animations on Hits and Misses**: Midi-QOL ONLY option.
+Animations veer off-target on misses
+- **Critical Hit and Critical Miss**: Enables Crit Hit and Miss Animations (user specified via File Picker).

-# Animate Tab
+# A-A Tab

 ![Alt text](pictures/AnimateTab.PNG)

-The **Animate** Tab on Item sheets allows users to customize colors (from the Patreon module), assign a different animation to the item, or stop the animation from playing altogether.
+The **A-A** Tab on Item sheets allow users to customize colors (from the Patreon module), assign a different animation to the item, stop the animation from playing, and enable Sounds to play when the item is used.

 Item Names that are automatically Recognized will have the **COLOR** menu pre-populated with available color variants.
 This is where you will change the colors of the animation.

+Some items are automatically recognized, and will play animations by default.
+For ANY item that is automatically recognized or not, you can change/set the desired animation by checking the OVERRIDE button in the A-A Tab.

+Checking the **DISABLE** animation button will cause NO animation to play for those that are automatically recognized.

 ![Alt text](pictures/AnimateColors.PNG)